 3. Workstation Security

-4. Device and Media Control
+4. Device and Media Controls

 This article covers the third of these four standards, "Workstation Security."
 The Workstation Security standard requires covered entities and business associates to "Implement physical safeguards for all workstations that access electronic protected health information, to restrict access to authorized users."
 The standard covers both facilities as well as offsite workstations that can access ePHI, including teleworker workstations.